Top Trump campaign aide Clovis spoke to Mueller team, grand jury

 Toensing confirmed that Clovis was the campaign supervisor in the emails.
 Clovis, a former Air Force officer and Pentagon official who unsuccessfully ran for Iowa State Treasurer in 2014, was the Trump campaign's chief policy adviser and national co-chairman.

-He is currently serving as an unpaid White House adviser to the Agriculture Department, awaiting Senate confirmation before the Agriculture Committee for the scientist job.
+He is currently serving as a White House adviser to the Agriculture Department, awaiting Senate confirmation before the Agriculture Committee for the scientist job.
 He is not a scientist.

 In a statement, Toensing's office said Clovis set up a national security committee in the Trump campaign that included Papadopoulos, "who attended one meeting and was never otherwise approached by the campaign for consultation."